-Committee Staff notes that, unlike faculty members appointed to the BOT, the bargaining unit representative would be allowed to sit on any subcommittee of the board responsible for collective bargaining negotiations.
-The Committee may wish to consider if this would constitute a conflict of interest.
+Committee Staff notes that, consistent with current law, the faculty members appointed to the BOT would not participate on any subcommittee of the board responsible for collective bargaining negotiations.

-The Committee may wish to consider the implications of a continued expansion of the BOT.
-AB 2070 (Cervantes), also pending a hearing in this Committee, would add a second faculty member to the CSU BOT.
-With 25 appointed and ex-officio members already on the BOT, could the addition of additional positions dilute the voices of the current membership?
+Moving forward, the Committee may wish to consider the implications of continued expansion of the BOT.
+With 25 appointed and ex-officio members already on the BOT, at what point does the size of the BOT dilute the voices of the membership?